Discover how changing your thoughts can make you happier at work

 Take stock of your strengths.
 Too often, people focus on their weaknesses or problems that they need to fix.
 When you root yourself in your strengths, it’s easier to shake off negative interactions and not take them personally.
 To keep your strengths front of mind, write a list of them and review it daily.
 If you’re having trouble coming up with strengths, ask some trusted colleagues, friends and family members what qualities you bring to your job.

 Keep a compliments file.
 Anytime you receive praise from your boss or co-workers or get a glowing performance review, save it!
-When you feel like fist-bumping someone after you give a presentation or complete a project, make a note about how good you feel and why—and save it.
+Make a note about how good you feel and why.
 No matter how big or small, archive these positive moments because it’s too easy to forget about them.
 Then, when you’re having a bad day, read through your file to pump yourself back up.

 Recall the good.
-Each day, on your way home from work, think about three positives that happened.
-When you get home, share them with your family.
+At the end of each workday, think about three positives that happened and share them with your family.
 This will help you forget about the not-so-great parts of your day and set you up for an even better day tomorrow.

 Now, there are bad jobs, or you might be in a job that’s not the right fit for you.
 In those situations, start looking for a new job.
 But in the meantime, the work that you do on changing your thoughts is likely to provide you with even greater happiness in your next job.
 “I want you running to a new job, not running from an old one,” says Golden.
 Otherwise you may find yourself unhappy there, too.